lico-n/ZygiskFrida/docs/advanced_config.md

 It remains a valid method of configuration but the structured configuration method is the preferred method in the future and also supports more features.

+Both configuration are supported with the advanced config taking precedence in case an app appears in both.

 ## Config File

 This module is configured via a json config located at `/data/local/tmp/re.zyg.fri/config.json`.